 Wear Mid Rise Pants

-Whether women with short waist should wear high rise pants depends on if you have short or long rise.
-If you have short waist and short rise, you probably will not find high rise pants comfortable, because they simply ride up too much on your body.
+Whether women with short waists should wear high-rise pants depends on if they have short or long rise.
+If you have a short waist and short rise, you probably will not find high rise pants comfortable, because they simply ride up too much on your body.
 They are also not flattering in that case, since they make your waist and torso appear even shorter.

-Low rise pants are not flattering or comfortable for most women with short waist, unless your rise is also very short.
-When you sit down in low rise pants, it looks like your belly is spilling over, which is what we all want to avoid.
+Low-rise pants are not flattering or comfortable for most women with a short waist unless your rise is also very short.
+When you sit down in low-rise pants, it looks like your belly is spilling over, which is what we all want to avoid.

 Stay away from Short Jackets